cathymjp/MarkerDetection/README.md

-# Research Project
+# Marker Detection

-A Study on Marker-Based Object Detection Method of Object Position Using Perspective Projection
+A Study on Marker-Based Object Detection Method of Object Position Using Perspective Projection (Research Project)
 - Journal of Information and Communication Convergence Engineering (JICCE) 2022; 20(1); 65-72

 ## Environment